-How to to use BIM software for architectural design: all the operational steps with photo and video illustrations to re-create the ML HOUSE project, a fantastic, modern style residence.
+How to to use a BIM software for architectural design: all the operational steps with photo and video illustrations to re-create the ML HOUSE project, a fantastic, modern style residence

 This week we'll be analyzing the various steps to model this modern residence using BIM.
 This case study is based on an expressively modern house called "ML House" and designed by Atelier Jps.